Lesson dependency indicates that this lesson relies upon the contents of the TeachEngineering document(s) listed.

-However, there are places recognized as deserts that do not quite fall into these categories.
+However, some places recognized as deserts do not quite fall into these categories.
 This difference is described by a term called "potential evapotranspiration."
 This refers to the combination of water loss through atmospheric evaporation, combined with the evaporative loss of water through the life process of plants.
 Thus, evapotranspiration refers to the amount of water that could evaporate in any given region.
-There are also different forms of deserts.
+We also differentiate between different forms of deserts.
 Cold deserts can be covered in snow; these regions do not receive much precipitation and what falls remains frozen.
 These climates are often referred to as tundra.
 Lastly, deserts can be classified by their geographical location and dominant weather patterns.

 Nearly all of desert surfaces are plains where eolian deflation has occurred, which means that the removal of fine-grained material by the wind has exposed loose gravel.
 The remaining surfaces are composed of bedrock outcrops, desert soils, fluvial deposits, playas and desert lakes.
-Within deserts, there may be oases, which are vegetated areas that are moistened by springs, wells or irrigation.
+Within deserts, oases may exist; these are vegetated areas that are moistened by springs, wells or irrigation.

 Most desert plants are drought- or salt-tolerant.
 Some of these plants store water in their leaves, roots and stems.
 Others have long taproots that penetrate the water table, anchor the soil and control erosion.
 Rain falls occasionally in deserts, and storms are often violent.